-Entrepreneurs represented in the community include founders of companies such as Airly, Carbo Culture, Made of Air, Tipa, Cleanhub, Marvel Fusion, HB11 Energy, Thunderbolt Clean Energy, Dance, Plan A, Planetly, Mellizyme Biotechnology, Neoplants and Enapter.
+Entrepreneurs represented in the community include founders of companies such as Normative, Airly, Carbo Culture, Made of Air, Tipa, Cleanhub, Marvel Fusion, HB11 Energy, Thunderbolt Clean Energy, Dance, Emitwise, Plan A, Planetly, Mellizyme Biotechnology, Neoplants, Made of Air, Hoxton Farms, Stockeld, vly and Enapter.

-Investors represented in the community include Future Positive Capital, Beyond Black, Cherry VC, Prima Materia, Earlybird, Luminous VC, Deep Science Ventures and Team Europe.
+Investors represented in the community include 2150, Pitango, Planet A, SYSTEMIQ, Breakthrough Energy Ventures, Pale Blue Dot, Amazon’s Climate Pledge Fund, Deep Science Ventures, Future Positive Capital, Beyond Black, Cherry VC, Prima Materia, Earlybird, Luminous VC, Toyota Ventures, LocalGlobe and Team Europe.

 Geographies represented in the community include Germany, Israel, Iceland, Switzerland, the UK, the US, Norway, Denmark, Ecuador, Spain, Sweden, Finland and Argentina.